particle-iot/docs/src/content/reference/firmware.md

 Cloud events have the following properties:

 * name (1–63 ASCII characters)
+  !!
+NOTE: Do not use spaces otherwise Particle.subscribe will not function correctly.
+Particle.subscribe will only work upto the first space in the event name.
+For example, if you publish an event "Blue Light" then you can only subscribe using the event name
+  "Blue", anything after the first space is ignored.
+To subscribe to "Blue Light" you must remove the space in the published event name either like this, "BlueLight", or like this, "Blue_Light".
 * public/private (default public)
 * ttl (time to live, 0–16777215 seconds, default 60)
   !!
 NOTE: The user-specified ttl value is not yet implemented, so changing this property will not currently have any impact.